IridiumIO/CompactGUI/README.md

  - Online integration with community-sourced [database](https://github.com/ImminentFate/CompactGUI/wiki/Community-Compression-Results) to get compression estimates
  - Integration into Windows Explorer context menus for easier use.
  - Analyze the status of existing folders
+ - Background monitor to keep track of compressed folders and easily see / recompress them if they've been recently updated (such as Steam games) or decompressed.

 <h4 align="center"><b>See the <a href="https://github.com/ImminentFate/CompactGUI/wiki/Community-Compression-Results">Wiki</a> for a list of <a href="https://github.com/ImminentFate/CompactGUI/wiki/Community-Compression-Results"><img src="https://img.shields.io/badge/Games-5085-blue.svg"></a> that have been tested from <a href="https://github.com/ImminentFate/CompactGUI/wiki/Community-Compression-Results"><img src="https://img.shields.io/badge/-34923-lightgrey.svg"></a> submissions</b></h3>